 Recognizing the Signs of Diabetes in Pets

-The symptoms of diabetes are often subtle, which is why it’s important to be alert to what’s normal for your pet’s health, and note any changes in behavior or appearance.
+The symptoms of diabetes are often subtle, which is why it’s important to be alert to what’s normal for your pet’s health and note any changes in behavior or appearance.
 Early diagnosis is critical to the successful treatment of your pet.

+What are the signs of diabetes in pets?
 Call us right away if your pet is experiencing any of the following symptoms:

 - Excessive thirst

 - Increased appetite (early in the disease)